akhodakivskiy/VimFx/documentation/options.md

 Space separated list of modes where `prevent_autofocus` should be used.

+### `config_file_directory`

+VimFx can optionally be customized using a [config file].
+If you want to that, you need to tell VimFx where that file is.
+That’s what this pref is for.

+By default this pref is blank (the empty string), which means that no config file should be loaded.

+If non-blank, it should be the path to the directory where the config file exists.
+See the [config file] documentation for more information.

+[config file]: config-file.md

 ### `hints_timeout`

 The number of milliseconds a matched hint marker should stay on screen before